DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-When putting in commands in a terminal the `?` mark is there to help you.
-If you don't know the properties/extension of a command put a `?` on it.
+When entering commands in a terminal, the question mark (?) is there to assist you.
+If you're unsure of the properties or extension of a command, add a question mark to it.

 <br>
 <br>